walterhiggins/WMPJS/book-outline.md

 The following chapters will show you how to install and set up each of these.

-## @@nextChapter{chapter-01}: Running your own Minecraft server
-### Introduction
+# Chapter 1: Running Your Own Minecraft Server

-I began playing Minecraft in 2010 in Single Player mode.
-It was fun and a relaxing way to pass the time.
-Later I installed the Minecraft Server software on one of the computers on our kitchen table.
-My youngest son Sean had just finished his homework so I asked him if he wanted to join the home server.
+I began playing Minecraft in 2010 in single-player mode.
+It was a fun and relaxing way to pass the time.
+Later I installed the Minecraft server software on one of the computers on our kitchen table.
+My youngest son, Sean, had just finished his homework, so I asked him if he wanted to join the home server.
 Seeing each other in the game was quite a novelty.
-Soon my eldest daughter Kate joined in and we began some serious building together.
+Soon my eldest daughter, Kate, joined in, and we began some serious building together (Figure 1.1).
 Building in Minecraft is much more fun with others.

 @@figure Client_Server_Kids.png Multiplayer Minecraft